yurisuika/Sap/README.md

 Afterwards, your compiled JAR will be in `./build/libs`.

----

-## <p align="center">LINKS</p>

-#### Dependencies

-Sap requires the *[Abnormals Core](https://github.com/minecraftabnormals/Abnormals-Core)* library as a dependency!
-Older versions may have different dependencies!

-#### Resource Packs
+#### Releases

-Check out our *[custom model pack](https://github.com/yurisuika/Isabella)* that goes along with the Isabella custom model pack!
-Includes fully textured fences, billowing custom leaves, and improved (stripped) wood ends!
+Don't want to bother building from source?
+Get the releases *[right here](https://github.com/yurisuika/Sap/releases)* now!

 #### Community

 The one and only!
-Join the *[SuikaCraft Discord](https://discord.gg/0zdNEkQle7Qg9C1H)* to find the latest discussion on the resource pack and server or just to chat!
+Join the *[SuikaCraft Discord](https://discord.gg/0zdNEkQle7Qg9C1H)* for the latest discussion on our server, resource pack, mods, or just to chat!